 Outside of coaching – Lola mentors youth, prepares and delivers weekly meal plans, assists with marketing for small businesses, volunteers with local non-profit organizations, and dedicates every day to impacting the lives of others in hopes of becoming a face of wellness (mentally, physically, financially, and spiritually) all over the globe.

-Lola came aboard as the Director of Sports Ministries in January 2020.
+Lola came aboard as the Director of Sports & Senior Ministries in January 2020.
 She’s excited to be part of Tusculum Cumberland Presbyterian Church and looks forward to building relationships and creating lasting programs within the Nashville Community!